-The objective of the footnote disclosure is to enable users of financial statements to assess the amount and timing of cash flows arising from leases.
+The footnote disclosure for the new lease standard enables financial statement users to assess the amount and timing of cash flows arising from leases.

-Under the previous lease standard, ASC 840, these disclosures were primarily limited to a maturity schedule that showed each of the next five years’ committed payments, with further payments lumped together.
-Further, there was no discount rate applied, it was just the payments themselves.
-For many organizations, it meant that lease disclosures were fairly easy to handle with a spreadsheet.
+Under the previous lease standard, ASC 840, these disclosures were limited to a maturity schedule showing each of the next five years’ committed payments, with further payments lumped together.
+There was no discount rate applied, it was simply the payments themselves.
+For many organizations, this meant that lease disclosures could be easily handled with a spreadsheet.

 The new lease standard increases the scope and complexity of the financial statement footnote disclosure with additional requirements for both quantitative and qualitative disclosures.
-Handling these disclosures with a spreadsheet has become far more difficult than before.
+While providing useful information, using a spreadsheet to create these disclosures becomes far more difficult than before.

 Quantitative footnote disclosures can be broken down into three categories: lease expense, maturity analysis, and other lease-related information.

-This category summarizes all of the different types of lease expenses that are included on the income statement.
-For finance leases, this needs to be further broken down by the amortization of the right of use (ROU) asset, as well as the interest incurred for the lease liability.
+This category summarizes different types of lease expenses that are included on the income statement.
+For finance leases, this needs to be further broken down by amortization for the right of use (ROU) asset, as well as the interest incurred for the lease liability.
 For an operating lease, this is the straight-line lease expense recognized in the current year.

-In addition to disclosing the expenses for finance and operating leases, you need to disclose specifics for the following lease-related expenses:
+In addition to disclosing the expenses for finance and operating leases, you are required to disclose specifics for the following lease-related expenses:

 - Short-Term Leases.
 Leases with a lease term shorter than 12 months and for which you have elected the practical expedient to simply include the lease payments on the income statement and not create a related ROU asset and lease liability.